 Success is on the minds of every college student.
 For students with ADD/ADHD, it can seem more difficult.
 ADD/ADHD comes with many things to balance and adjust to.
 Organization and the ability to concentrate on tasks are some of the more difficult issues that can affect success.
 Routine and structure are the two most effective interventions but often the most difficult.
 It’s a love-hate relationship between those two.
 Yet, those with ADHD can succeed in college, with the right ADHD college accommodations.

-Here are a few accommodations to consider.
+Here are a few accommodations for college-bound students to consider.
 As with all accommodations, not every accommodation is appropriate nor will work for everyone.
+Any accommodaiton must be go through the process to be determined to be reasonable and approrpaite for that specific student.
 Read each one and consider if it fits your situation and symptoms.
 For more information on accommodations for ADHD, read this article from an earlier post: Common College Accommodations for ADHD.

 ADHD College Accommodations You May Never Have Considered